Course overview

 Design the games of the future.

-This multi-disciplinary game making course* will provide you with the fundamental skills to work in this fast-moving industry.
-You will work with state-of-the-art technologies and production methods to develop key skills in games making.
-Explore the likes of games mechanics, player psychology and games narratives and have the flexibility choose your own specialism.
+This multi-disciplinary game design course will equip you with the essential skills to thrive in the fast-paced games industry.
+You'll work with cutting-edge technologies to develop expertise in game mechanics, player psychology, and narratives, with the flexibility to choose your own specialism.

 Why study this course?